ASSOCIATE IN APPLIED ARTS AND SCIENCE DEGREE

 - Students are expected to demonstrate professional behaviors as outlined in the Health Information Technology program policies.
 Failure to demonstrate these behaviors may result in a failing grade for a course, regardless of the degree of progress in other areas.

-- Students are required to maintain an 80% pass rate in all Health Information Technology core courses and a satisfactory grade in the required PPE.
+- Students are required to maintain an 80% pass rate in all Health Information Technology core courses and a satisfactory grade in both of the required PPEs.
 Failure to meet these requirements will result in the student’s dismissal from the program.

 - Students are required to take courses in the order described in the model schedule provided in the catalog.

-- Students are permitted to repeat any Health Information Technology courses one time.
+- Students are permitted to repeat any Health Information Technology course one time.
 If program expectations are still not met, the student may be dismissed from the program.

-Graduates completing this program are prepared to pursue a bachelor’s or master’s degree in Health Information Management.
+Graduates completing this program are prepared to pursue a bachelor’s, master’s or doctorate degree in Health Information Management.
 Students interested in this career path should inform their academic advisor of this plan.
 There may be additional classes the student may wish to incorporate into his/her schedule in anticipation of educational advancement.